Differentiating EP work assigned to your students

 Differentiation can also be achieved by assigning different work to different students.

-When assigning a Task or Assessment, teachers have the ability to switch different students ‘on’ and ‘off’ using the Assign to specific students option under Who.
+When assigning a Task or Assessment, teachers have the ability to switch different students ‘on’ and ‘off’ using the Assign to specific students option.

 Teachers can then select which student(s) to include in the specific task.
 Students will not know who has been assigned the same work as them, so there is no chance of students finding out that the work they are being assigned is different to those within their class.

-This guide shows how to assign Smart Lessons and Assessments to specific students.
+This guide shows how to assign Tasks and Assessments to specific students.

 By using the Recommended Next Steps feature of the platform, teachers are able to determine which areas of content students require extra assistance with or those students who may need to be pushed a little further.